Do Dating Coaches Really Work? 6 Date Coaching Case Studies That Ended In Happily Ever After

 Hi Amber,

 Thanks for reaching out to us.
 We may be biased when asked do dating coaches really work.
-We’ve devoted our lives to helping people discover the path to creating lasting love.
+We’ve devoted our lives to being guides to long-lasting love for our clients and we find it incredibly rewarding.

-After a boyfriend beat her, Orna set out on a quest to discover how she chose someone who could hurt her like that.
+After a boyfriend tried to kill her, Orna set out on a quest to discover how she chose someone who could be violent like that.
 Over a decade later she met Matthew.
 Together we’ve been helping singles identify and transform their subconscious blocks to love.

-There are literally thousands of people who have found their soulmates because of our work.
+There are literally thousands of people who have created their true soul partnership because of our work.
 Our in-box regularly receives photos of weddings, engagements, baby births, and children growing older.
-Receiving these emails (even years after working with a client) fills us with more joy than we can express.
+Receiving these emails fills us with more joy than we can express.

-They transformed their love lives because they realized that the strategies they were using weren’t working and that they needed help from an expert.
-Dating is not something you are born knowing how to do.
-The common approach to dating comes out of the changes in society over the last 100 years.
-Dating today exists because people are no longer marrying someone from their village or town or someone who was chosen for them.
+Our clients transformed their love lives because they realized that the strategies they were using to find lasting love didn’t work and that they needed help from an expert.
+Dating is not something you’re born knowing how to do.
+The common approach to dating comes out of the changes in society over the last 130 years.
+Dating exists today because people no longer stay in the same village or town and marry someone they’ve known their whole lives or a person selected by their parents.

-Dating is the ideal tool for finding your soulmate.
+Dating is the ideal tool for finding an ideal match for long-lasting love.
 But a tool is only as effective as the person using it.
 If you don’t have good dating strategies, then a dating coach can be just the thing you need to turn your love life around.

 And if you’re looking for a dating coach, there are a few things you’ll want to consider:

-A dating coach who is single may be up on the latest trends, but they haven’t figured out the real issue.
-Dating is a means to an end.
-It is not the goal.
-Your coach should have the thing that you want.
+A dating coach who’s single may be up on the latest trends, but they haven’t figured out the real issue.
+Dating is a means to an end, it’s not the goal.
+Your coach should have the success you desire.
 This is true for coaches in every area.
 Professional athletes hire other professional athletes as they have walked in their shoes.

 This is probably the most important question because helping you connect with your soulmate is the goal.
 If your dating coach can’t show you a track record of success, then you should be suspicious of their methods.

 Do dating coaches really work?
 We’d like to share with you a few stories of the success we’ve seen with our clients.
-These are real stories of real people.
+These are real stories from real people.
 We’ve changed their names and a few of their personal details to protect their privacy.
+Most of our clients don’t want people to know they hired a dating coach.
+We only publicly share photos and video from clients who have given us permission to do so.

 Do Dating Coaches Really Work?
 6 Case Studies That Ended In Happily Ever After

-She lives in a rural town in the South and just couldn’t find anyone she connected with.
+She lives in a rural town in the South and just couldn’t find anyone to connect with.
 She also had a strong aversion to online dating.
-The problem was there just weren’t many opportunities for Sarah to meet men that were single, dating, and shared her interests.
+The problem was there just weren’t many opportunities for Sarah to meet men who were single, dating, and shared her interests.
 She would meet men, but they either weren’t available or weren’t interested.

 Do dating really coaches really work?
-Only if you’re willing to let go of your resistance and limiting beliefs around your dating strategies.
+Only if you’re willing to let go of your resistance and limiting beliefs attached to your current dating strategies.

 Our client, Julie, has a very successful business.
 Very few people in her industry can boast of the success she has achieved.
-The problem was the men she was attracted to wanted her to give up her business and focus on them.
+The problem was the men she was attracted to wanted her to give up her business and dedicate her life to them.
+They constantly told her she didn’t have to work at all.

-We dug in and helped her discover the childhood wound she carried that triggered her attraction to these kinds of men.
+We helped her discover the childhood wounds that sparked her attraction to these selfish guys.
 After guiding her through a profound healing process, we coached her on how to speak her feelings and make requests of the men she was dating.
-The way they responded to her requests would give her insight into whether they could support her ambitions instead of being in competition with her.
+The way they responded to her requests would give her insight into whether they could support her ambitions instead of competing with her.

 She finally felt loved and supported by the man she was dating.
-It was like a big sigh of relief for her to realize that she could actually have what she longed for.
+It was like a big sigh of relief for her to realize that she could actually have the love and support she’d always longed for.

-We spoke with them last December on the day of their wedding.
+We spoke with them a several years ago on the day of their wedding.
 It was so gratifying to see how happy and excited they were about the future they were creating together.
+Today they’re happier than ever and she loves being a step-mom to his children.

 Do dating coaches really work?
 They do when you’re ready to let go of your childhood wounds and discover a new way to feel loved.

 Diana was a very successful, independent woman who was about to turn 60 years old and had never been married when she reached out to us.
-She is smart, articulate, and had done a lot of work on herself, but lasting love had been elusive for her.
+She’s smart, and articulate, and had done a lot of work on herself, but lasting love had been elusive for her.

 She shared with us how growing up her father was very hard on her and her mother.
 Her two younger brothers got the benefit of the doubt, but she never did.
 Even though she took over the family business when her father retired, she was always in a power struggle with her brothers.

 Being the oldest she took responsibility for everyone in her family to get along.
-She was in the role of fixing things between them.
-This usually came at the sacrifice of what she really wanted.
+She had cast herself in the role of peacekeeper in her family of origin and created a habit of self-sacrifice.

 Ultimately, she didn’t feel safe with most of the men in her life and found it difficult to trust anyone else to look out for her interests.
-This led to her being very independent, and she found it difficult to open her heart to men.
+As an independent, successful woman she found it difficult to open her heart to a man.

 Before Diana was ready to start dating, she needed to clean up some of her personal relationships.
-She set clear boundaries with her brothers and pushed some toxic friends out of her inner circle.
-She began to practice speaking up for herself and asking for what she needed instead of making excuses for others.
+We supported her in setting clear boundaries with her brothers, and pushed some toxic friends out of her inner circle.
+Then with our communication template she started speaking up for herself, making requests, and asking for what she needed.

 When she started dating with our guidance, one man stood out for her, and he was ready to go exclusive right away.
-We coached her to take it slowly so that she could discover who he was and what his intentions were.
+We told her to embrace Slow Love so that she could discover who he was and what his intentions were.
 They started dating exclusively on the most romantic day of the year, Valentine’s Day!
-One year later they purchased a home together with the intention of getting married.
+One year later they purchased a home together and the next year they were married.

 Do dating coaches really work?
 They do when you are ready to face your fears and ask for what you really want.